stillphy/iptv_checker/README.md

 # IPTV Checker
 A fast and efficient IPTV checker, made for every type of IPTV playlists.

+## Legal terms

+No channel is inside this program.
+I am not responsible for any illegal actions you might make using this program.
+Note that Xtream-Codes servers are often borderline when it comes to copyrighted content being restreamed.
+The fact that this program supports server overlooking is only for **observation purposes** and not for illegal activity.

 ## How does it work ?

 There's many ways of loading a playlist file : either you load a playlist URL, or you can import a m3u file locally stored in your computer.